 If any of the above applies to you (or you are not sure), talk to your doctor or nurse before you are given Perjeta.
 See section 4 “Serious side effects” for more details about signs of heart problems to look out for.

-Infusion reactions
+Infusion-related reactions (IRRs)

-Infusion reactions, allergic or anaphylactic (more severe allergic) reactions can happen.
+Infusion-related reactions, allergic or anaphylactic (more severe allergic) reactions can happen.
 Your doctor or nurse will check for side effects during your infusion and for 30 to 60 minutes afterwards.
 If you get any serious reaction, your doctor may stop treatment with Perjeta.
 Very rarely, patients have died due to anaphylactic reactions during Perjeta infusion.
-See section 4 “Serious side effects” for more details about infusion reactions to look out for during the infusion and thereafter.
+See section 4 “Serious side effects” for more details about infusion-related reactions to look out for during the infusion and thereafter.

 Febrile neutropenia (Low white blood cells with fever)